transmart/transmartApp-DB/postgresql/README_v1.txt

 and seed data in the transmart database.

 Prior to executing the script:
 a.
-Create the transmart database (can use script transmart-db.sql)
+Create the transmart database (you can use the script transmart-db.sql as a guide)
 b.
 In tablespaces.sql, update the directory locations of the tablespaces to be created.
 Verify that these directories exist with proper permissions for a postgresql tablespace directory.